Equivalence via surjections: Introduction

 \section{Introduction}

 This note was inspired by the invited lecture of Maru Sarazola at Category Theory 2025, which led with the question `What is the right notion of equivalence between double categories?'~\cite{SaraDCE}.
-Sarazola's answer was that it is Alexander Campbell's gregarious double equivalence~\cite{Camp}, and she gave a model-categorical justification representing forthcoming joint work with Lyne Moser and Paula Verdugo~\cite{MSV}.
+Sarazola's answer was that it is Alexander Campbell's gregarious double equivalence~\cite{Camp}, and she gave a model-categorical justification representing forthcoming joint work with Lyne Moser and Paula Verdugo~\cite{MSV}, adding to the argument of Campbell himself.

 Here I give a different reason why gregarious double equivalence is the right answer.
 (At least, it is right subject to a subtlety concerning strictness.)
 The argument is of interest beyond the context of double categories, and represents one instance of the following principle.